PierreLorenzi/HyperCardPreview/StackFormat.md

 --- | --- | ---
 0x0 | UInt16 | Offset of the run in the string
 0x2 | UInt16 | ID of the decoration applied to the characters, to be looked in the [Style Block](#style-block)

+### Script

+If the first byte of a script is non null, the script is a String and is written in HyperTalk.

+If the first byte of a script is null, the remaining data is an OSA script displayed and executed by an OSA component.
+An OSA component is a plug-in of the System that complies to the Open Scripting Architecture, and so that defines a scripting language based on Apple Events that it can compile and execute.
+AppleScript is an OSA component.

+If there is no data, the script is empty.

 ### Size